cx9941/Pre-DyGAE/README.md

 ## Dataset

-We have collected JDs from four distinct industries: Daily, Finance, IT, and Manufacturing.
-They have the same format and in this repository.
+We have collected Job Descriptions from four distinct industries: Daily, Finance, IT, and Manufacturing.
+They have the same format in this repository.
 The four datasets are stored in a form of quadruple sets < occupation − relation − skill − demand > without specific names of occupations and skills for protecting company privacy.

 ### Occupational Skill Demand